 If you are ready to become a member, and want to get a jump on filling out your application, the link below will help you fill out most of the application form.
 You will need to print the form and have your sponsors sign it before you turn it in.

-Annual dues are currently $350 per year for the first five years, then $250 per year starting in year six, with $50.00 being discharged for working two CRC work parties.
-There is a $500 land assessment that is payable anytime in the first five years, and can be paid in installments.
+Annual dues and assessments are currently $300 per year, with $50.00 being discharged for working two CRC work parties.
+There is also a $1000 land assessment that is payable anytime in the first five years, and can be paid in installments.

 All regularly scheduled meetings are held at 7:00 PM, in our clubhouse on the lower range.
 Meetings typically go to around 8:00-ish.